• Skip to main content

 • Cook the perogies in batches using the same water.
 Top up with more fresh water and salt after every batch.

-• Serving: Enjoy hot with a little butter (if straight from the pot), sour cream, fried onions or fried bacon.
-If you make them ahead coat thoroughly with butter or oil and place in a large bowl.
+• Storing: If you make them ahead coat thoroughly with butter or oil and place in a large bowl/casserole dish.
 Keep leftover perogies refrigerated, covered, for up to 3 days.
 Reheat either in a microwave or in the oven (covered).

 • To freeze raw perogies place in a single layer on top of a floured tray and freeze for 4 hours.
 Remove from the freezer and either place in a freezer bag or place portions of pierogi on top of small trays and cover with plastic wrap.
 Freeze for up to 3 months.
 Cook from frozen (they will take a little longer to cook).

 • You can use this dough to make any pierogi recipe.
-My Polish pierogi ‘ruskie’ dough as well as this dough can be used interchangeably in any pierogi recipe.

 • Preparation time includes the time needed to prepare the potatoes.